 4. Improves Cholesterol Levels

 Results of a 2009 study showed that stevia extract had “positive and encouraging effects” on overall cholesterol profiles.
-It’s important to note that they also found that there were no adverse effects on the health status of the subjects involved in this stevia study.
-Researchers concluded that stevia extract effectively decreases elevated serum cholesterol levels including triglycerides and LDL (“bad cholesterol”) while increasing HDL (“good cholesterol).
-(16) You could say stevia results in the best of both worlds when it comes to cholesterol numbers.
+It’s important to note that researchers also found that there were no adverse stevia side effects on the health status of the subjects involved in this stevia study.
+Researchers concluded that stevia extract effectively decreases elevated serum cholesterol levels, including triglycerides and LDL (“bad cholesterol”) ,while increasing good HDL cholesterol.
+(14) You could say stevia results in the best of both worlds when it comes to cholesterol numbers.

 5. Lowers High Blood Pressure

-Certain glycosides in stevia extract have been found to dilate blood vessels and increase sodium excretion, two things which are very helpful to keeping blood pressure at a healthy level.
-Evaluation of two long-term studies (1 and 2 years in length, respectively) give hope that stevia may be effective in lowering blood pressure in hypertensive patients.
+Certain glycosides in stevia extract have been found to dilate blood vessels and increase sodium excretion, two things that are very helpful to keeping blood pressure at a healthy level.
+Evaluation of two long-term studies (one and two years in length, respectively) gives hope that stevia may be effective in lowering blood pressure in hypertensive patients.
 However, data from shorter studies (one to three months) did not support these findings.
-(18)
+(16)

 1. Green Leaf Stevia